Kuching

 Sarawak River Cruise

 Go for a sunset cruise and enjoy the scene of this vibrant city from Sarawak River.
 This cruise departs from the Waterfront Jetty at 5:30pm and ends at 7:00pm.
-The price is about RM60/adult and RM30/child(4-12 years old).
 Notice the following buildings and landscapes as you cruise along this river.

 • State Assembly Legislative Building